Detection of giant pulses from the transitional millisecond pulsar J1227$-$4853: Data Analysis

 In both datasets, the DM of each candidate pulse was refined to maximize S/N. For the 10.24~$\mu$s resolution data, this was done by using \texttt{prepdata} to dedisperse each candidate single pulse at 20 different DMs centered on the pulsar's nominal DM, in steps of 0.001 pc cm$^{-3}$, and listing the DM that led to the highest S/N. For each candidate, the optimized DM and associated pulse width were recorded.
 For the 1.28~$\mu$s resolution data, this optimization was intrinsically built into the search pipeline as described in Section \ref{subsec:singlepulsesearch}.

 Finally, the single pulses with optimized pulse widths $< 150~\mu$s were saved for further analysis.
 A cutoff width of $150~\mu$s was selected as it corresponds to the typical width of the main-pulse component in the average pulse profile of PSR~J1227$-$4853.
 Since GPs are expected to be narrower than the components of a pulsar's average profile, this threshold serves as a conservative upper limit.
-Additionally, coupled with the S/N threshold of 7, it corresponds to a flux density detection threshold of 0.4 Jy---300 times greater than the mean flux density of PSR~J1227$-$4853 at 650 MHz, which is measured to be 1.2~mJy \citep{kudale_study_2020}.
+Additionally, coupled with the S/N threshold of 7, it corresponds to a flux density detection threshold of 0.4~Jy---300 times greater than the mean flux density of PSR~J1227$-$4853 at 650 MHz, which is measured to be 1.2~mJy~\citep{kudale_study_2020}.
+The fluence threshold depends on the minimum searched pulse width allowed by our time resolution, with the $1.28~\mu$s data corresponding to a fluence detection threshold of $3.8~\mathrm{Jy}\,\mu\mathrm{s}$.